AccessUW/AccessUW/DEV_GUIDE.md

 ### Get Set Up with Android Studio
 - (General steps listed below, follow [Android Developer's guide](https://developer.android.com/studio/run/emulator) for more detailed steps and troubleshooting)
 - Download Android Studio (version 4.1 or newer)
-- Download SDK Tools 26.1.1 or higher
+- Download SDK Tools 26.1.1 or higher, preferably the most updated version
 - Set up an Android environment:
     - If you have an Android phone operating at 9.0 or newer:
         - Open Settings > Developer options